JoBCB/HackingP2_2019/README.md

 hacker: n. [originally, someone who makes furniture with an axe](http://www.catb.org/~esr/jargon/html/H/hacker.html)
 + - - - - - + +

+"The hacker class desires knowledge, not education. [...]
+Hacker knowledge implies, in its practice, a politics of free information, free learning, the gift of the result to a network of peers."

+A Hacker Manifesto [version 4.0], by McKenzie Wark, 2004

 ## WEEK 1

 **MON 8th April: 10h-13h**